ianzepp/minted-api-ts/README.md

 ## Setup

-1. Install the dependencies by running `npm install`.
+1. Install the dependencies by running `bun install`.
 2. Define your database connection by setting the following environment variables:
    - `POSTGRES_HOST`: The host of your PostgreSQL database.
    - `POSTGRES_DB`: The name of your PostgreSQL database.